-What aligns the Trainers’ thought?
+What aligns with the Trainer’s thoughts?

 Based on their schooling, personal experience, and belief system, no trainer is the same as the next.
 So, what can you believe when it comes to attaining the fittest and sexiest body you’ve ever had?
 Apply the following three rules of thumb all personal trainers agree on surprisingly!
-The truth is that your body a machine, allowing you to be the
+The truth is that your body is a machine, allowing you to be the

 healthiest and most vibrant vehicle for which you live in this life.